Lillian Board: 1966 season

 Board's performances at 400 m in the 1966 season earned her a place in the England team for the Commonwealth Games held in Kingston, Jamaica, that August.
 Here, after winning her 400 m heat (54.7), Board finished fifth in the final in a time of 54.7 seconds, just outside her personal best.
-It was a very creditable effort for a 17-year-old.
-Disappointingly, she was not then chosen for the Great Britain team at the European Championships in Budapest, which were held from 30 August – 4 September.
-However, such disappointment was short-lived as later in September, she made her Great Britain debut, achieving fourth in the 400 m (55.9) in a match against France in Lille.
+She was not chosen for the Great Britain team at the European Championships in Budapest, which were held from 30 August – 4 September.
+However, later in September, she made her Great Britain debut, achieving fourth in the 400 m (55.9) in a match against France in Lille.

 1967 season

 Board became the national 440 yards champion after winning the British WAAA Championships title at the 1967 WAAA Championships.

-Board firmly announced her arrival onto the international scene when, still aged only 18, she won the 400 m race in a Commonwealth v USA match in Los Angeles, California on 9 July 1967.
-She came from last to first with a stunning late surge and won in a time of 52.8 seconds, the second fastest ever recorded by a European woman.
+Board announced her arrival onto the international scene when, at age 18, she won the 400 m race in a Commonwealth v USA match in Los Angeles, California on 9 July 1967.
+She came from last to first with a late surge and won in a time of 52.8 seconds, the second fastest ever recorded by a European woman.
 The race was broadcast live on British television and made her into a household name.
-Winning in such style at the biggest meeting of year was clearly a turning point in her career.
+This success marked a turning point in her career.

-She followed this momentous triumph with a run of four wins at 400 m in five international events, most notably securing the only victory for Britain's women (in a time of 53.7) in the 1967 European Cup, final in Kyiv on 15 September.
-That season she also lowered her 200 m personal best to 24.6 and her 880 y best to 2.08.7.
-Recognition of a highly successful season came when she was chosen as Athlete of the Year by the Athletic Writers' Association.
+She followed this achievement with a run of four wins at 400 m in five international events, most notably securing the only victory for Britain's women (in a time of 53.7) in the 1967 European Cup final in Kyiv on 15 September.
+That season she also lowered her 200 m personal best to 24.6 and her 880 m best to 2.08.7.
+Following her successful season, she was chosen as Athlete of the Year by the Athletic Writers' Association.